ad9311/hello-rails-react/README.md

 ### Troubleshooting

 If you get an error, plase make sure that you followed the steps stated above correctly.
-Also, make sure that your software is up to date and that all necessary software is installed.
+Also, make sure that your software is up to date and that all necessary software is installed.</br>

+If the error persists run `rm -rf node_modules` (asumming you are on linux OS) and then try again the steps above.

 ## API Usage